Historian & Author

 Community Consultant & Volunteer

 Dorothy grew up in the historic Black community of Little Burgundy in Montréal.
 She has acquired over 20 years of work and volunteer experience within the community and is often called by organizations to consult on matters of importance.
-Dorothy volunteers as community archivist for the Black Studies Center and lends her expertise to the Atwater Library.
-Currently she is Executive Director for the Black Community Resource Centre.
+For many years, Dorothy had volunteered as community archivist for the Black Studies Center and lent her expertise to the Atwater Library.
+Currently she is Operations and Fund Development Manager at Desta Black Youth Network.
 Her interests and services lie in the areas of history, identity and race, gender, family support, housing, empowerment, anti-gang intervention, entrepreneurship and education.